Tac321/Stewart-Platform/README.md

 # Stewart Platform Simulation
 Simulation environment of MATLAB is used to model Stewart Platform, for graphing leg actuation.
-This code can ensure that the real simulator legs don't exceed maximum excursion within the operational envelop.
+This code can ensures that the real simulator legs don't exceed maximum excursion within the operational envelop.

 ## How to run